lthms/soap.coffee-lthms/site/posts/CFTSpatialShell.md

 # Spatial Shell: Call For Testers

-In August, 2022, I have discovered [Material Shell](https://material-shell.com).
+In August 2022, I have discovered [Material Shell](https://material-shell.com).
 A few weeks later, I had pieced together a working prototype of a dynamic tiling management “a la Material Shell” for [sway](https://swaywm.org).
 By October, the project was basically fulfilling my needs, and I had already started to use it on my workstation[^1].
-The project sat there for a while, until I rediscovered this thing called *holidays*.
+The project sat there for a while until I rediscovered this thing called *holidays*.

 [^1]: I tried so you do not have to: having my graphical session going crazy
       during a work meeting because of a software I had written.